-Bicycle seat neuropathy is recurrent perineal numbness in a cyclist, both pro and amateur, after prolonged cycling and carries the risk of impotence in the long run if unchecked.
+Bicycle seat neuropathy is recurrent perineal numbness in a cyclist after prolonged cycling and carries the risk of impotence in the long run if unchecked.

 It is also known as pudendal neuralgia or pudendal nerve entrapment syndrome [In stricter sense, Pudendal nerve entrapment could be due to other causes as well.]

-The injuries and symptoms are due either vascular or neurologic injury to the pudendal nerve to caused hen body weight is supported on a narrow seat.
+The injuries and symptoms are due to either vascular or neurologic injury to the pudendal nerve to caused when body weight is supported on a narrow seat.

-The symptoms are typically relieved when person gets off the cycle.
+The symptoms are typically relieved when the person gets off the cycle.

-It has been reported to occur females though males are more affected.
+It has been reported to occur in females too though males are more affected.

 The pudendal nerve arises from the S2-4 nerve roots of the anterior division of the sacral plexus.
 It is the nerve of the perineum and pelvic floor, supplying lower buttocks, perineum, rectum and external genitalia.

 The pudendal nerve arises from the anterior division of ventral rami of 2nd, 3rd and 4th sacral nerves of the sacral plexus.

 The nerve emerges from the pelvis through the greater sciatic foramen, below the piriformis muscle, course around the sacrospinous ligament and leaves the gluteal region through the lesser sciatic foramen to enter into the pudendal canal.

 The pudendal canal is formed by the fascia of the obturator internus muscle or obturator fascia.